-He has been chairman of Central Upper Peninsula Planning and Development Regional Commission, served on the Upper Peninsula Commission for Area Progress Board of Directors and Board of Commissioners, served as chair of the UP 911 Authornty and has been chair of MI Works Administrative Board, among several other community positions, the resolution states.
-Taylor Johnson can be reached at 906-228-2500, ext.
-248. Her email address is tjohnson@miningjournal.net.
-KMI from 1A "KMI is not directly involved with any spaceport projects," Troy Morris said.
-But (we) would like to see any space or local project being developed to include ecological responsibility, economic inclusion and serious engagement with stakehold- Marquette is one of 25 communities that is a part of CORI's Rural Innovation Network, which aims to advance the economic futures of small towns and rural areas throughout the country by connecting local leaders and helping them support each other in ways which range from data access to legal and financial support, with Northern Michigan University and Innovate Marquette SmartZone being affiliated with the network.
-"KMI is an excellent testimony to the technological innovation that is happening right here in Marquette,' said Dave Kronberg, director of entrepreneurial outreach and services at Innovate Marquette in a press release.
-Kronberg added that there are "positive impacts felt by the entrepreneurial ecosystem when the community partners, entrepreneurs and startups work together.'
-Randy Crouch can be reached at 906-228-2500, ext.
-242. His email address is rcrouch@miningjournal.net.
-Bethel Lutheran Church, located at 333 E. Ridge St. in Ishpeming.
+He has been chairman of Central Upper Peninsula Planning and Development Regional Commission, served on the Upper Peninsula Commission for Area Progress Board of Directors and Board of Commissioners, served as chair of the UP 911 Authority and has been chair of MI Works Administrative Board, among several other community positions, the resolution states.
+Meals from 1A Bethel Lutheran Church, located at 333 E. Ridge St. in Ishpeming.
 The meal, which will be served at noon, is free, but donations will be accepted.
-The meal is dine-in only, so no takeout at 311 Iron St., will offer a free turkey dinner with dessert from to 1 to 4 p.m.
+The meal is dine-in only, so no takeout meals or deliveries will be offered.
+The Negaunee Eagles 1944, located at 311 Iron St., will offer a free turkey dinner with dessert from to 1 to 4 p.m.
 Dawn Lambert, event coordinator for the Eagles, said food will be served as long as it lasts.
 Businesses have donated toward the meals, she said, but donations will be accepted on Thanksgiv- Shannon's Home Cooking, located at 120 N. Pine St. in Gwinn, will provide free traditional turkey dinners from 11 to 2 p.m., pickup only.
 Patrons are urged to call the restaurant at 906-346-2365 ahead of time so it can plan for the day.
-Donations will be accept- Christie Mastric can be reached at 906-228-2500 ext.
+Donations will be accepted.
+Christie Mastric can be reached at 906-228-2500 ext.
 250. Her email is cbleck@miningjournal.net.
-Meals from 1A meals or deliveries will be offered.